- Why Import Plants?

 The steps on this page also apply to importing plants from regular Land F/X projects.
 However, we recommend setting up and importing from a template – mainly because templates are set up to be read-only.
 This means you can rest assured that the plant data in your templates hasn't changed when you import your plants into a project.

 We've removed the Add from Project and Add from DWG buttons from the Add Plant dialog box.
 The steps outlined on this page replace the Add from Project feature.

 In addition, our software allows you to copy and paste plants between drawings.
-For instructions, please see our Copy from DWG documentation section.
+For instructions, see our Copy from DWG documentation.

 Why Import Plants?

 As you've probably found out by now, adding plants individually to a project involves a considerable amount of time and effort.
 It's a process that requires you to search our database of 24,000 plants (and counting); select a genus, species, and variety; then selecting a symbol, setting a cost, assigning a container size, symbol width ... the list goes on.

 Not that you'd want to skip any of these steps – setting all this data puts you in complete control over the plants in your palette and the information attached to them.

 That's exactly why we engineered the ability to import plants from a template or project.
 You've taken the time to build your palette and configure all the necessary information, which is all consolidated in one central location.
 By importing plants into new projects, you're simply bringing in the plants and all assigned data at once, rather than having to make all the selections and assignments each time you add the same plant.